 We have an urgent need to address the under-met health needs of the eastern Greater Toronto Area (GTA), including Scarborough and Durham Region, coupled with a need to grow the health professional workforce to support an aging population and address the ongoing effects of the COVID-19 pandemic.

-SAMIH will extend the impact of U of T’s health education programs including the Temerty Faculty of Medicine – ranked 5th in the world in 2022 for clinical medicine and health education – and quickly advance the region’s clinical capacity across a range of disciplines.
+SAMIH will extend the impact of U of T’s health education programs including the Temerty Faculty of Medicine, Lawrence S. Bloomberg Faculty of Nursing and Leslie Dan Faculty of Pharmacy – and quickly advance the region’s clinical capacity across a range of disciplines.

 With Scarborough-based programs for Nurse Practitioners, Physical Therapists and Physicians among others, SAMIH is ready to prepare the next generation of compassionate health professionals.
 And we know that Physicians trained in a region are more likely to practise there, increasing the number of professionals in the area and strengthening the health and wellbeing of local residents.

-The University of Toronto is uniquely positioned to launch an initiative of this kind due to its ideal geographic location, well established role in the community and its excellent health professional education programs.
+The University of Toronto is uniquely positioned due to its ideal geographic location, well established role in the community and its excellent health professional education programs.
 This project will make a significant impact in these regions, reflecting both the campus’s strategic theme of Inspiring Inclusive Excellence and the province’s commitment to community-based, patient centered care.

 The new Scarborough Academy of Medicine and Integrated Health will serve the local community, in partnership with neighbour hospitals and community organizations.
 It will train the next generation of health professionals, foster innovative scholarly activity, and provide much-needed health and economic benefits to the Eastern GTA.